 Water Potential: The Science Behind the Measurement (Part 2)

 In the second part of this month’s water potential series (see part 1), we discuss the separate components of a water potential measurement.
 The total water potential is the sum of four components: matric potential, osmotic potential, gravitational potential, and pressure potential.
-Below is a description of each component.
+This article gives a description of each component.
+Read the article here…

 Next Week: Learn the different methods for measuring water potential and their strengths and limitations.